WANdisco/wandisco-documentation/docs/quickstarts/installation/cdh_sandbox-adlsg2.md

 sidebar_label: CDH Sandbox to ADLS Gen2
 ---

-Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Cloudera (CDH) Sandbox to an ADLS Gen2 container.
+Use this quickstart to configure Fusion to replicate from a non-kerberized Cloudera (CDH) Sandbox to an ADLS Gen2 container.

 What this guide will cover: